innovationinsoftware/microservices-practical/labs/day1/spring-boot.md

      </dependency>
      ```
 2. **Configure the Client Application:**
-   - Open `src/main/resources/application.properties` and add the following configuration:
+   - Open or create a new file at the following path `src/main/resources/application.properties` and add the following configuration:
      ```yaml
      spring.application.name=spring-cloud-demo
      spring.config.import=configserver:http://localhost:8888